workframes/Rolly/README.md

 print(TradeAds.GetRecentAds(true)) --> Fetch RecentAds w/ Item Details. print(Market.GetMarketActivity()) --> Fetches Market Activity
 ```

+> **How do I use it?**
+* Here is an example game I made using the module, https://www.roblox.com/games/10379476837/Rolly

 > **Suggestions**
 * If you have any ideas/suggestions for the module make sure to comment them!